Skip to main content

 SELECT id, title FROM search_test_basic WHERE SEARCH('tags:ANY(machine learning tutorial)');

--- Edge case: single value behaves like a term query
+-- Edge case: a single-value ANY is equivalent to a term query

 SELECT id, title FROM search_test_basic WHERE SEARCH('tags:ANY(python)');